arthurborgesdev/arthurborgesdev/README.md

 ## Current activities

-Right now I'm improving my abilities as a Full Stack Software engineer.
+Right now I'm improving my coding and teamwork abilities as a Tech Lead/Full Stack Software engineer.
 I'm more proficient with the JavaScript ecosystem, but I'm having a great time with Rails!

 ## Goals